-Thereupon followed a lengthy waiting period of seven weeks plus one day before Private Hibbs, Regimental Number 1496, was to embark onto His Majesty's Transport Calgarian on June 20 in St. John's Harbour and sail (almost) directly to the United Kingdom.
-He was one of the two-hundred forty-two men of 'F' Company and eighty-five naval reservists to take passage on that day.
+Thereupon followed a lengthy waiting period of three weeks plus two days before Private King, Regimental Number 1572, was to embark onto His Majesty's Transport Calgarian on June 20 in St. John's Harbour and sail (almost) directly to the United Kingdom.
+He would be one of the two-hundred forty-two men of 'F' Company and eighty-five naval reservists to take passage on that day.